arunkpv/vsd-hdp/docs/Day_14.md

   * Be sure to perform the timing analysis with the correct library file which was used for CTS (which was the LIB_SYNTH_COMPLETE or the LIB_TYPICAL in our case).
   * **Note:** As of now, CTS does not support multi-corner optimization.

-#### Lab: Steps to observe impact of bigger CTS buffers on setup and hold timing
+#### LAB: Steps to observe impact of bigger CTS buffers on setup and hold timing
   * Modify the `CTS_CLK_BUFFER_LIST` variable to exclude the `sky130_fd_sc_hd__clkbuf_1` cell and re-run CTS again.
   * Be sure to modify the `CURRENT_DEF` variable to point to the DEF file after placement before triggering the CTS run.
     ```